privet1mir/Deep-Reinforcement-Learning/Deep Q Learning (DQN). Double DQN/README.md

 # Deep Q-Learning Algorithm

-In this project I introduce Deep Q-Learning algorithm (DQN) that can be used for solving dofferent environments, such as Lunar Lander, that we will explore this time.
+In this [project](https://github.com/privet1mir/Deep-Reinforcement-Learning/blob/main/Deep%20Q%20Learning%20(DQN).%20Double%20DQN/DQN_algo.ipynb) I introduce Deep Q-Learning algorithm (DQN) that can be used for solving dofferent environments, such as Lunar Lander, that we will explore this time.
-Also I implement some improvements of these algorithm (including Double DQN that show's the best accuracy).
+Also I implement some [improvements](https://github.com/privet1mir/Deep-Reinforcement-Learning/blob/main/Deep%20Q%20Learning%20(DQN).%20Double%20DQN/Modernizations_of_DQN.ipynb) of these algorithm (including Double DQN that show's the best accuracy).
 So the structure of these project will be the following:

 * Theory behind Deep Q Learning Algorithm
 * DQN with Hard Target Update